The Wild West of the Adriatic coast

 Open plains grazing

-Natural grazing by large herbivores creates dynamic, biodversity-rich mosaic landscapes.
-On the Lika Plains, a scenic grassland located in the foothills of Velebit Mountains, Rewilding Europe is working to reintroduce wild and semi-wild grazers; the animals live in social herds without direct human management and are steadily moving toward self-sufficiency.
+Natural grazing by large herbivores is revitalizing the landscape by creating dynamic, biodiverse mosaic landscapes.
+On the Lika Plains, a scenic grassland located in the foothills of Velebit Mountains, Rewilding Europe is reintroducing Tauros and wild horses, allowing them to live in social herds.
+Over time, these animals are steadily moving toward self-sufficiency.

-The restoration of grazing on the Lika Plains is already changing the landscape, with the first signs of dynamic mosaic habitats now visible.
-The comeback of wild herbivores is also supporting the restoration of trophic cascades, as carnivores such as wolves, bears and lynx prey on them.
+The restoration of grazing on the Lika Plains is already transforming the landscape, with the first signs of dynamic mosaic habitats now visible.
+This resurgence of wild herbivores is not only reshaping the landscape but also playing a vital role in restoring trophic cascades, as carnivores like wolves, bears, and lynx prey upon them.

-The Lika Plains showcase the benefits of allowing natural processes to create wild, unmanaged landscapes.
-With part of the site visible from the highway connecting Zagreb with Croatia’s southern coast, the presence of large herbivores a positive synergy between ecological, business and tourism interests.
-Velebit is one of the case study landscapes of the three-year GrazeLIFE project.
-The project evaluates the benefits of various land management models involving domesticated and wild/semi-wild herbivores.
+The Lika Plains showcase the benefits of allowing natural processes to recreate wild landscapes.
+As a portion of the site is visible from the highway connecting Zagreb to Croatia’s southern coast, the presence of large herbivores creates a positive synergy between ecological preservation, business opportunities, and tourism interests.

 Our main achievements